 When Laurance S. Rockefeller first visited Virgin Gorda the island was home to a fairly desolate agricultural community.
 In 1958, the conservationist began buying up land on the island with the dream of establishing a resort in harmony with nature and the earth, while offering an escape from the ordinary.
 Rosewood Little Dix Bay was built on a bay dubbed "wilderness beach" by Rockefeller, a half-mile crescent beach that is considered one of the finest in the world.

 The resort opened in January 1964 as Little Dix Bay.
 Presenting a new style of island retreat, then as now, elegantly appointed accommodations blend unobtrusively into the surrounding landscape within a few steps from the pristine white beach.

 In December 1993, Little Dix Bay became part of Rosewood Hotels & Resorts.
 Little Dix Bay continued to be synonymous with luxury Caribbean vacations, drawing legions of loyal guests who appreciate its subtle approach to luxury and respect for the environment.

-In 2008 Rosewood completed a five-year, multi-million-dollar renovation.
+In 2006 Rosewood completed a five-year, multi-million-dollar renovation.
 The improvements brought a new cliff-side spa, a 2,000-sq. -ft.
-Children's Center, resort-wide refurbishments of the guestrooms, and addition of 16 Rosewood Junior Suites, two Beach Houses as well as five Villas, and new restaurant designs.
+Children's Center, resort-wide refurbishments of the guestrooms, and the addition of 16 Rosewood Junior Suites, two Beach Houses as well as five Villas, and new restaurant designs.

 On January 18, 2014, the resort celebrated its golden anniversary, marking a 50 year milestone rarely achieved by resorts of this caliber.
 In honor of this momentous occasion, Rosewood has committed to a multi-phase renewal that aims to reaffirm Rosewood Little Dix Bay as a legendary Caribbean destination.